aton

 Code examples are included in the examples/ folder.

-Interfaces for ab-initio codes
+Interfaces for ab-initio and HPC codes

 The api module contains Python interfaces for several ab-initio codes and related.
 These are powered by the aton.txt module and can be easily extended.